mikefromit/flask-jsonschema-example/README.md

 ## Implementation with Flask

-All the magic is done via a decorator on the flask endpoint which specifies a jsonschema.
+All the magic is done via a decorator on the flask route which specifies a jsonschema to validate against.
 The decorator will validate the schema and return the decorated function or it will return an error.

-**Example**
+**Example Decorator**

 ```python
 from schemas import input_foo_schema